swayli94/TSFoil_modern/README.md

 The modernization process is majorly conducted by the large language model, Claude Sonnet 4, with some contributions from the author.
 The detailed modernization process is documented in the `src/modernization_process.md` file.

+## A Python Verion

+A python version is developed and available at https://github.com/swayli94/pyTSFoil.